samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 It allows a lot of flexibility because it uses a combination of C for high performance and Lua for maximum control.

-The current version of coLunacyDNS is version 1.0.009, made in September of 2020.
+The current version of coLunacyDNS is version 1.0.010, made in December of 2020.

+All example configuration files here are public domain.

 # Getting started